-Analyzers have different capabilities related to performing tests.
-All Analyzers produce a test result, and therefore require a basic set of information that can be used to perform the proper test on the proper sample.
-Basic information required to produce the result will be mandatory.
-In addition, an Analyzer may provide the capability to perform a clinical evaluation of the test result.
-This might be accomplished automatically through the use of a rule engine, or the Analyzer might provide the capability for a user to manually evaluate the results through the user
+The LAW Profile defines a basic, or common, set of mandatory information for the AWOS and result transfer.
+The AWOS transfer information can be used by any Analyzer to perform the proper test on the proper sample, while the result transfer information can be used by any Analyzer Manager to record the outcome of the test.
+However, Analyzers have different capabilities related to performing tests and reporting results.
+For example, an Analyzer may provide the capability to perform a clinical evaluation of the test result.
+This might be accomplished automatically through the use of a rule engine, or the Analyzer might provide the capability for a user to manually evaluate the results through the user interface.

-700 interface.
 In order to do so, the analyzer must receive additional, or enhanced, information from the Analyzer Manager.
-All enhanced information used to perform additional result evaluations will be considered optional.
+All enhanced information provided in the AWOS or result transfer will be considered optional.